sassoftware/viya4-monitoring-kubernetes/README.md

 This repository provides simple scripts and customization options to deploy monitoring, alerts, and log aggregation for Viya 4.x running on Kubernetes.

-Monitoring and logging may be deployed separately or together.
-There are no hard dependencies between the two deployments.
+Monitoring and logging may be deployed independently or together.
+There are no hard dependencies between the two.

 The following components are included:

-## Monitoring
+## Monitoring Components

 - [Prometheus Operator](https://github.com/coreos/prometheus-operator)
   - [Prometheus](https://prometheus.io/docs/introduction/overview/)